 Studies and Discussion Groups

 You do not need to be a member of this church to attend any events, groups, or studies – all are welcome!
 All books are available for purchase online, or you may contact the church office to reserve a copy.
 See below for reference of what has been offered in the past.
-We are currently not meeting in person due to COVID restrictions, but hope to resume again in the fall of 2021.

 When Christians Get It Wrong